pickuppatterns/classwork/week-01/class01_intro-html/css-layouts.md

 }
 ```

-There are definitely a handful of "gottchas!" in this method that you will need to keep an eye out for.
+There are definitely a handful of "gotchas!" in this method that you will need to keep an eye out for.

 ## Clearfix